bnan/onmyway/README.md

-# onmyway
+# On My Way

-A web and mobile application that algorithmically generates a route from a given city and interests.
+A web and mobile application that algorithmically generates a tourism route from a given city and interests.

 ## Development